PhD in Nursing

 Students registered full-time normally complete the programme over a 3-year timeframe, whilst students registered part-time can take up to six years to complete the programme.

 Please see the PhD calendar entry for admission requirements .
-To make a formal application, please access the PAC application system using PAC application code CKZ09, PhD Nursing (Full-Time) or CKZ14, PhD Nursing (Part-Time).
-Application information is also available.
+To make a formal application see link How to apply code CKZ09, PhD Nursing (Full-Time) or CKZ14, PhD Nursing (Part-Time). see link How to apply

-If interested in pursuing a PhD, please make contact with the Director of Graduate Studies, Dr Patricia Leahy-Warren
+If interested in pursuing a PhD, please make contact with the Director of Graduate Studies, Prof Patricia Leahy-Warren at: email@example.com